-The Vended Coin Laundry industry has been around for over 65 years and goes by many different names.
-They are commonly called “Coin-Op Laundries”, “Coin-Operated Laundries” or simply “Laundromats”.
-Regardless of what they are called, they all have the same general definition which is – commercial-grade, self-service laundry equipment placed into service in a retail space.
+The vended coin laundry industry has been around for over 65 years and goes by many different names.
+They are commonly called “coin-op laundromats,” “coin-operated laundries,” or simply “laundromats.”
+Regardless of what they are called, they all have the same general definition, which is: commercial-grade, self-service laundry equipment placed into service in a retail space.
 There are over 35,000 coin laundries in the United States, which generate approximately $5 billion in gross revenue annually.

 There are many advantages of investing in a coin laundry, one being that there is limited inventory, and many operate as unattended with minimal labor costs.
 Depending on the size of the store, market value can range from as low as $50,000 to higher than $1 million.
-Coin Laundries tend to thrive in the most densely populated areas that are mostly occupied by “renters”.
-With the U.S population rapidly expanding, and the rental housing space growing each year, owning a Coin Laundry can pay high dividends.
-A nice advantage owning a Coin Laundry is that they tend to be recession proof.
-People always need to wash their clothes, and when the economy is not doing well, the self-service laundry market expands as less people can afford to repair, replace or purchase new washers and dryers at their homes.
+Coin laundries tend to thrive in the most densely populated areas that are mostly occupied by “renters.”
+With the US population rapidly expanding and the rental housing space growing each year, owning a coin laundry can pay high dividends.
+A nice advantage of owning a coin laundry is that they tend to be recession-proof.
+People always need to wash their clothes, and when the economy is not doing well, the self-service laundry market expands as fewer people can afford to repair, replace, or purchase new washers and dryers at their homes.

-Since 1968, Setomatic Systems has seen many changes, as well as many companies come and go in the Laundry industry.
+Since 1968, Setomatic Systems has seen many changes, as well as many companies come and go in the laundry industry.
 Now in our third generation, we have successfully stamped ourselves as an industry leader.
-Through experience, expertise and consumer feedback, we have created innovative products for over 45 years that have helped revolutionize every segment of the Coin Laundry market.
+Through experience, expertise, and consumer feedback, we have created innovative products for over 50 years that have helped revolutionize every segment of the coin laundry market.